 Which is better?
 Playing time on “lower level” OR sitting the bench on “higher level”.
 This is a very popular question many players and parents have.
 There are many scenarios, so it’s important not to compare.
-Some players have the opportunity to prove a coach they can do it.
-Other players need to instead drop down a level to gain experience and confidence.
-Below you’ll learn some different stories to help decide what’s best for you.

 Tryout season and playing time

-For many of you tryout season is busy and oftentimes a little stressful.
-During the tryout season I get several emails from parents asking what’s a good path for their kids soccer journey.
+During the tryout season I get several questions from parents asking what’s a good path for their kids soccer journey.

-It all depends on the Individual, Age and Location.
+It depends on the 3 main things:

 One thing for sure is, I believe Playing Time should outweigh a certain team or league.
 No matter what age!